jancorg/jancorg.github.io/source/_posts/2015-01-02-hubot-a-bot-for-automating-daily-tasks-or-anything-else.markdown

 ## Github integration

 One of the things I found interesting using hubot for is easy merging and deploy process.
-In this article I am just going to treat merging as as example, but concepts shown here could be easily used for integrating it with jenkins or any other tools.
+In this article I am just going to treat merging as an example, but concepts shown here could be easily used for integrating it with jenkins or any other tools.

 We can find some git related scripts under scripts folder in [hubot-scripts](https://github.com/github/hubot-scripts) github project.
 This time I have tested [github-merge.coffee](https://github.com/github/hubot-scripts/blob/master/src/scripts/github-merge.coffee) plugin.
 It uses [githubot](https://github.com/iangreenleaf/githubot) project for github API access.